NiccoloPuccinelli/SEM/simulator_docs/Indicators.md

 ## Global indicators

-* Rides requested --> number of rides requested by the customers.
+* Rides requested (not used, part of the index) --> number of rides requested by the customers.
-* Rides canceled --> number of rides canceled by the customers.
+* Rides canceled (not used, bias for the index) --> number of rides canceled by the customers.
-* Rides not served --> number of ride requests not served (no drivers available or no drivers accepted the request).
+* Rides not served (not used, part of the index) --> number of ride requests not served (no drivers available or no drivers accepted the request).
-* Rides accepted --> number of ride requests accepted.
+* Rides accepted (not used, bias for the index) --> number of ride requests accepted.
 * Rides pending --> number of ride requests waiting for an answer by a driver candidate.
-* Rides rejections --> number of requests rejected by driver candidates (this does not mean the ride requested has not been unserved.
+* Rides rejections (not used, bias for the index) --> number of requests rejected by driver candidates (this does not mean the ride requested has not been unserved.
 The counter increases if a driver rejects the request and the system tries to find another driver candidate).
 * Idle drivers --> number of active drivers waiting for a ride request.
 * Responding drivers --> number of drivers responding to ride requests.
 * Pickup drivers (pickup customers) --> number of drivers moving to the meeting point.
 * On-road drivers (on-road customers) --> number of drivers moving to the destination point.
 * Moving drivers --> number of active drivers moving towards another area with more opportunity to gain.
-* Active customers --> number of customers requesting a ride.
 * Pending customers --> number of customers with accepted request, waiting to be served.
+* Rides completed --> number of rides completed for each timestamp.

 ## Specific indicators (average for each timestamp)